New Programs For New Times

 Janet’s presentation to my class was extremely beneficial.
 It helped them see themselves as writers and better understand the writing process.
 She had my students completely engrossed.
 I could tell from the questions they asked at the end of her presentation that they were captivated by Janet’s process of creative thought and how those ideas evolved into a tangible book.
 Kathy Morgan, Middle School Teacher, Big Timber MT

-- From Castles to Kraken: World-building in Fantasy: History and fantasy collide in THE CHARMED CHILDREN OF ROOKSKILL CASTLE.
+- From Castles to Kraken: World-building in Fantasy: History and fantasy collide in THE CHARMED CHILDREN OF ROOKSKILL CASTLE, and in THE ARTIFACT HUNTERS.
 But how do authors build complex worlds in their novels, especially in fantasy?
-Janet will structure a hands-on age-appropriate workshop so your students can experience building worlds of their own.
-Or Janet can deliver a talk about those worlds that will inspire your students to read and write.
+I’ll structure a hands-on age-appropriate workshop so your students can experience building worlds of their own.
 (Grades 4 – 12)

 - What Is A Supervolcano?: Yellowstone National Park is home to amazing animals.
 But it also has fantastic thermal features like geysers and hot springs.
 Why?
 Because when you are in Yellowstone you are inside the caldera of a supervolcano!
-Janet’s picture book, VOLCANO DREAMS: A STORY OF YELLOWSTONE, gives students an inside look at the volcano.
-Janet will give students a tour of the Park, its animals, and its geology in this presentation.
+My picture book, VOLCANO DREAMS: A STORY OF YELLOWSTONE, gives students an inside look at the volcano.
 (Grades 1 – 5)